 Most business websites are typically set up to focus on sales.
 This is completely understandable.
 A businesses’ goal is to sell more products or services.
 However, they often overlook a key aspect of what can earn lots of visibility in search engines.

-As SEO specialists we know that helping your customers can be a great way to get more of your content in top search engine results pages.
+As SEO specialists we know that helping your customers with a great SEO strategy can be a great way to get more of your content in top search engine results pages.

-This guide explains how helping your customers using SEO can help your business to get more visibility online.
+This guide explains how helping your customers using a strong SEO strategy can help your business to get more visibility online.